flavioaugustorepo/flavioaugustorepo/README.md

 <h2>👨‍💻 Cybersecurity Projects:</h2>

 - <b>Vulnerability Managament in Nessus</b>
-<p>The purpose of this project is to demonstrate how to set up a Windows Virtual machine, expose it, and run a scan to identify and patch existing vulnerabilities. </p>
   - [Practising Vulnerability Management visualisation](https://github.com/flavioaugustorepo/VulnerabilityLab)

 <b>Update a file through a Python algorithm</b>